FP22FD/poc-highlight-js/readme.md

 ## Themes and Customization

-Highlight offers many more ready-made theme options compared to Prismjs.
+Highlight.js offers many more ready-made theme options compared to Prismjs.

 ## License